Research Notes

 Spectrum Reauthorization

 As Strand Consult has said many times, spectrum is the single most important telecom policy issue, and the action on this front will be in the US Senate in the next Congress.
 The key Senate leaders of spectrum policy, John Thune and Ted Cruz, have won their elections handily and have already delivered the plan to getting America’s spectrum back on track in the 119th Congress.
-They can reintroduce Spectrum Pipeline Act introduced in March 2024.
+They can reintroduce Spectrum Pipeline Act from March 2024.
 As Ranking Member of the Senate Commerce Committee today, Ted Cruz is poised to the helm of the key committee in the next Congress.
 The House Energy & Commerce Committee under the leadership of Cathy McMorris Rogers had their spectrum reauthorization bill ready in March 2023.

 Specifically, the Spectrum Pipeline Act requires National Telecommunications and Information Administration (NTIA) to identify at least 2,500 MHz of mid-band spectrum that can be reallocated from Federal use to non-Federal or shared use in the next 5 years (including at least 1,250 MHz in the next 2 years).
 It also renews the Federal Communication Commission’s (FCC) auction authority which expired in March 2023 and requires the FCC to auction at least 1250 MHz of spectrum for full-power commercial wireless services, including 5G, within 6 years (including at least 600 MHz within 3 years).
 Importantly the bill would remove any limitation to allow federal agencies to purchase new state-of-the-art equipment using spectrum auction proceeds.